ebzzry/ebzzry.github.io/en/src/nix.md

 installed will not be in a half-baked state.
 The very last step of installing a package is atomic.
 The secret to it is that it the operation that makes it available to a user creates a symlink from `/nix/store`, where the actual program data is, to your profile, which is located at `~/.nix-profile/`.
-Symbolic link creation in GNU/Linux and macOS systems are either successful or not.
+Symbolic link creation in GNU/Linux and macOS are either successful or not.

 On NixOS, the channel used by the root user is important because it is the one used when rebuilding